michalsustr/RL_workshop/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/Ih8EfvOzBOY/0.jpg"
 alt="two-minute-paper RL video" width="240" height="180" border="10" /></a>

-Deep reinforcement learning has very interesting real-world applications.
+Deep reinforcement learning has very interesting real-world applications besides game playing.
 In July, 2016, [DeepMind announced](https://deepmind.com/blog) they reduced google data center electricity cooling bill by 40%, which is a huge saving on costs and the environment.

+You can look forward to learn about basics of RL, recent papers and get hand-on experience with RL by training algorithms on GPUs.

 ### Workshop details
 We will go through necessary theory and basics in the morning.
 In the afternoon we will focus on solving problems from OpenAI Gym and train RL models on GPUs.